openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   A group of fields, only one of which may be specified, which indicate the type of operation that the `SubscribeRequest` relates to.
 These are:
     *   `subscribe` - a `SubscriptionList` message specifying a new set of paths that the client wishes to subscribe to.
-    *   `poll `- a `Poll` message used to specify (on an existing channel) that the client wishes to receive a polled update for the paths specified within the subscription.
+    *   `poll `- a `Poll` message used to specify (on an existing RPC) that the client wishes to receive a polled update for the paths specified within the subscription.
 The semantics of the `Poll` message are described in [Section 3.5.1.5.3](#3515-3-poll-subscriptions).
-    *   `aliases` - used by a client to define (on an existing channel) a new path alias (as described in [Section 2.4.2](#242-path-aliases)).
+    *   `aliases` - used by a client to define (on an existing RPC) a new path alias (as described in [Section 2.4.2](#242-path-aliases)).
 The use of the aliases message is described in [Section 3.5.1.6](#35-1-6-client-defined-aliases-within-a-subscription).
+*   `extension` - a repeated field used to carry gNMI extensions, as per the description in [Section 2.7](#27-gnmi-extensions).

-In order to create a new subscription (and its associated channel) a client MUST send a `SubscribeRequest` message, specifying the `subscribe` field.
+In order to create a new subscription a client MUST initiate a `Subscribe` RPC with a `SubscribeRequest` message specifying the `subscribe` field.
 The `SubscriptionList` may create a one-off subscription, a poll-only subscription, or a streaming subscription.
-In the case of ONCE subscriptions, the channel between client and target MUST be closed following the initial response generation with the relevant status code.
+In the case of ONCE subscriptions, the RPC MUST be closed following the initial response generation with the relevant status code.

 Subscriptions are set once, and subsequently not modified by a client.
 If a client wishes to subscribe to additional paths from a target, it MUST do so by sending an additional `Subscribe` RPC call, specifying a new `SubscriptionList` message.
 In order to end an existing subscription, a client simply cancels the `Subscribe` RPC that relates to that subscription.
-If a channel is initiated with a `SubscribeRequest` message that does not specify a `SubscriptionList` message with the `request` field, the target MUST consider this an error.
-If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; existing `Subscribe` RPCs on the channel, and other gRPC channels MUST not be modified or terminated.
+If an RPC is initiated with a `SubscribeRequest` message that does not specify a `SubscriptionList` message with the `request` field, the target MUST consider this an error.
+If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing RPC, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; other `Subscribe` RPCs on the gRPC session MUST not be modified or terminated.

 If a client initiates a `Subscribe` RPC with a `SubscribeRequest` message which does not contain a `SubscriptionList` message, this is an error.
 A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent, and the RPC closed.
 The status message SHOULD indicate that an out-of-order operation was requested on a non-existent subscription.